A7med7777/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 <br>100-reverse_listint.c: a function that reverses a listint_t linked list
 <br>101-print_listint_safe.c: a function that prints a listint_t linked list.
 <br>102-free_listint_safe.c: a function that frees a listint_t list.
+<br>103-find_loop.c: a function that finds the loop in a linked list.